CodeAssociate/CA.Blocks.DataAccess/docs/architecture/sql-injection-attacks.md

 If you expose errors from the database, this is the start of your hell, as you have just shown the world that there is an Unclosed quotation mark after the character string resulting in an incorrect syntax near 'arbo'.
 You have just published to the world you have injectable code.

-If the hacker wants to steel data will simply inject "' or  ''='"
+If the hacker wants to steal data, they will simply inject "' or ''='":
 ```C#
 result = SQLInjectionExample_Bad("' or  ''='")
 ```